ninjaaron/eggshell/README.rst

 eggshell - Python for sys admins
 ================================

+Eggshell is undergoing a complete rewrite at the moment.
+This documents the old version.

 .. contents::

 eggshell is a non-interactive (for now) command shell that aims to be a